 Key Stage 3

-Art is compulsory at Key Stage 3 and all students study Art for at least one hour per week, (one and a half hours in Year 7) up until the end of Year 9.
+Art is compulsory at Key Stage 3 and all students study Art for one and a half hours a week in year 7 and an hour a week in year 8 and 9.
 Projects are mostly teacher led and students will have an opportunity to experience a wide range of materials and techniques.
-By the end of year 9 students will have developed the independence and skills needed to continue on to GCSE.
+By the end of year 9 learners will have developed the independence and skills needed to continue on to GCSE.